 When you see the Preferred Selection label, you’re getting Lidl’s premium house brand.
 The product line is inspired by European culinary traditions and offers seasonal favorites.

-Breads and pastries are baked fresh throughout the day at Lidl.
-I picked up a loaf of bread for $2.99 and used the self-service machine to slice it.
+Bread and pastries are baked fresh throughout the day at Lidl.
+The bakery is positioned at the front of the store and has a self-service machine to slice your loaf of bread.

 If you like to buy organic items, look for products in green boxes with the word “organic” printed on them.
 Lidl displays items in cardboard boxes to reduce the time it takes associates to stock the store.

 Want an even better deal?
-Items that are near the “best by” date will feature orange stickers with an extra discount, like these 30% off packages of chicken legs.
+Items that are near the “best by” date will feature orange stickers with an extra discount, such as these 30%-off packages of chicken legs.

-12. Find “Lidl Surprises” in the middle of the store
+11. Find “Lidl Surprises” in the Middle of the Store

 You can find a lot more than just groceries at Lidl.
 The “Lidl Surprises” section in the middle aisle offers a selection of non-food products like toys, seasonal decor, kitchen appliances and clothing.

-This section reminded me of the treasure hunt experience at T.J.
-Maxx or Marshalls.
-Grab it before it’s gone!
+This section reminded me of Aldi’s middle aisle and the treasure hunt experience at stores like T.J.
+Maxx and Marshalls.

 Lidl is trying to make it easier for you to pick a bottle of wine that you’ll love.
 It has a 100-point rating system, as well as color coding to help you find wines by taste — such as “fresh and fruity” and “ripe and rich.”